Support Group Facilitators

 Bernhard Rogg is Support Group Facilitator of our international Speakers Group for Germen-speaking countries, also known as Telephone Talk Group Dm1 /Dm2.
 Bernhard was diagnosed with DM2 in 2016.
 He has been organizing the international telephone discussion group since 2018.
 His motto was and is: I don't think about problems, I am looking for solutions.

-Bill Nuttall is the Support Group Facilitator for our Adult Facebook Chat.
+Bill Nuttall is the Co-Facilitator for our Adult Facebook Chat & Massachusetts Regional Support Group, and moderator of MDF's DM1 Facebook Group.
 Bill was born, raised, and currently lives in the Boston, Massachusetts area.
-Besides being a die hard Red Sox fan and animal lover, he enjoys spending time with friends and family, reading and learning about new technology, listening to music, travelling and watching reality TV.
+Besides being a die hard Red Sox fan and animal lover, he enjoys spending time with friends and family, reading and learning about new technology, listening to music, traveling and watching reality TV.
 One of his lifetime goals is to visit every continent, including Antarctica.
 He was diagnosed with DM1 in January of 2015 and has been a co-facilitator of the Adult Facebook Chats since June of 2018.
 He considers the yearly MDF Annual Conference as "a life changing experience in the very best way" and has met many people who he considers his second family.
 Bill loves to meet new people and hopes to be able to meet you (face to face) someday soon!

 Carolyn Valek is the Support Group Facilitator for Central Ohio and co-facilitates the JOA Warriors, a group for individuals diagnosed as young adults whose diagnoses often affect transitions to adulthood.
 She began working informally as a patient advocate in 2006 when her late husband and his two sisters were diagnosed.
 Her son has since been diagnosed with juvenile onset myotonic dystrophy.
 To learn more about navigating the healthcare system, Carolyn obtained a graduate certificate in patient advocacy and presented at the 2014 MDF Annual Conference.
 She has also served as a panelist at a women caregiver's session at the 2017 conference.
 With MDF, Carolyn has lobbied on Capitol Hill twice advocating for more funding for myotonic research.
 In 2018, she served as a Consumer Reviewer for the DOD Peer Reviewed Medical Research Program.